Jedediah Strutt

 Jedediah Strutt (1726 – 7 May 1797) or Jedidiah Strutt – as he spelled it – was a hosier and cotton spinner from Belper, England.

 Strutt and his brother-in-law William Woollat developed an attachment to the stocking frame that allowed the production of ribbed stockings.
 Their machine became known as the Derby Rib machine, and the stockings it produced quickly became popular.

 Early life

-He was born in South Normanton near Alfreton in Derbyshire into a farming family in 1726.
+He was born to William and Martha Strutt, in South Normanton near Alfreton in Derbyshire, into a farming family in 1726.

 In 1740 he became an apprentice wheelwright in Findern.
 In 1754 he inherited a small stock of animals from an uncle and married Elizabeth Woolatt in 1755 in Derbyshire.
 He moved to Blackwell where he had inherited a farm from one of his uncles and, in addition developed a business carrying coal from Denby to Belper and Derby.

 The Derby Rib

 Strutt's brother-in-law, William Woolatt, employed one Mr. Roper of Locko who had produced an idea for an attachment to the stocking frame to knit ribbed stockings.
 He had made one or two specimens which he showed to his friends, though he lacked the interest (and the capital) to develop his idea.
 Woolatt conferred with Strutt, who sold a horse and paid Roper £5 for his invention.
 Strutt and Woolatt turned the device into a viable machine and took out a patent in 1759.

 Their machine became known as the Derby Rib machine, and the stockings it produced quickly became popular.
 Cotton was cheaper than silk and more comfortable than wool but demand was far exceeding supply.